ImperialCollegeLondon/RCDS-regression-modelling/README.md

 :arrow_right: R (download the version that matches your operating system): https://cran.ma.imperial.ac.uk/
 :arrow_right: RStudio Desktop (the free version): https://posit.co/downloads/

-Please copy-paste the following code into your "Console" in RStudio and run it by hitting "Enter" to install the required packages for the session:
+Once downloaded, please copy and paste the following code into your "Console" in RStudio and run it by hitting "Enter" to install the required packages for the session:
 ```r
 list.of.packages <- c("faraway")
 new.packages <- list.of.packages[!(list.of.packages %in% installed.packages()[,"Package"])]